JoshSJKim/FCC---Basic-JavaScript/README.md

 - Depending on the number (val) passed to the switch statement, it will assign the corresponding answer value to the answer variable.
 - If the statement is missing all the 'break' command, the answer will return "delta" regardless of the number (val) passed.
 - If there is one break command after "gamma", the answer will return "gamma" except when number (4) is passed.
 4 will return "delta"

+- You could add a default option as the last case of a switch statement to provide a return value if an argument (val) passed is not specified in the switch statement.

 ### JavaScript Algorithm and Data Structure - Counting Cards